 ======================== exactly 150 words as required ========================

-Dysregulation of RNA binding proteins (RBP) can cause numerous diseases but variant effect in their regulome has been barely investigated.
+Dysregulation of RNA binding proteins (RBP) can cause numerous diseases but the effect of variants in their regulome has been under investigated.
 Hence, we integrated 318 eCLIP, 76 RNA Bind-n-Seq, and 472 shRNA RNA-Seq experiments from the new release of the ENCODE project to deeply annotate the RBP regulome.
 First, we showed that around 90 percent of RBPs are enriched with rare variants in their binding sites, suggesting extensive purifying selections.
-We then proposed a variant impact scoring framework RADAR by combining RBP binding, structure, context, network, and conservation features with population-level polymorphism data to provide a baseline impact score.
-Then we incorporated user-specific inputs, such as patient survival, expression, mutational profiles and prior knowledge of genes to reweight the variants and further highlight disease-/tissue-specific causal ones.
-Results on both germline and somatic variant dataset demonstrate that RADAR can successfully pinpoint disease-relevant variants and uncover the underlying regulation mechanism on post-transcriptional regulations.
+We then proposed a variant impact scoring framework, RADAR, by combining RBP binding, structure, context, network, and conservation features with population-level polymorphism data to provide a baseline impact score.
+Then we incorporated user-specific inputs, such as patient survival, expression, mutational profiles and prior knowledge of genes to reweight the variants to further highlight disease- and tissue-specific causal ones.
+Results on both germline and somatic variant datasets demonstrate that RADAR can successfully pinpoint disease-relevant variants and uncover the underlying regulation mechanism of post-transcriptional regulation.

 1 Introduction and Background

 Dysregulation of gene expression is a hallmark of many diseases, including cancer1.
-In recent years, the accumulation of functional characterization data from the transcription-level, such as transcriptional factor binding, chromatin accessibility, histone modification, and methylation, has brought great success to annotating and pinpointing deleterious variants.
-However, after (or simultaneously while) DNA has been transcribed to premature RNAs, genes also experience a series of precisely and delicately controlled processing, such as processed to mature RNA, transported, translated, and then degraded in the cell.
+In recent years, the accumulation of functional characterization data on the transcription-level, such as transcriptional factor binding, chromatin accessibility, histone modification, and methylation, has brought great success to annotating and pinpointing deleterious variants.
+However, after (or simultaneously while) DNA has been transcribed to premature RNAs, genes also experience a series of precisely and delicately controlled processing, such as conversion to mature RNA, followed by transportation, translation, and then degradation in the cell.
 Dysregulation of any one of these steps may alter the final fate of gene products and result in abnormal phenotypes4-6.
 Despite its importance in regulation, the post-transcriptional regulome has been underdeveloped, partially due to its less systematic functional mapping as compared with the transcription-level regulome.

 RNA binding proteins (RBPs) have been reported to play essential roles during both co- and post-transcriptional regulation7-9.
 They bind to thousands of genes in the cell through multiple processes, including splicing, cleavage and polyadenylation, RNA editing, localization, stability, and translation10-14.
-Recently, many efforts have been made to complete these post- or co-transcriptional regulome by synthesizing public RBP binding profiles15-18, which greatly expanded our understanding of the RBP regulation.
-Since 2016, the ENCODE consortium started to systematically profile the post-transcriptome by various types of assays on matched cell types.
-First ENCODE has released large-scale enhanced CLIP (eCLIP) experiments for hundreds of RBPs19.
+Recently, many efforts have been made to complete these post- or co-transcriptional regulomes by synthesizing public RBP binding profiles15-18, which have greatly expanded our understanding of RBP regulation.
+Since 2016, the ENCODE consortium started to systematically profile the post-transcriptome using various types of assays on matched cell types.
+First, ENCODE has released large-scale enhanced CLIP (eCLIP) experiments for hundreds of RBPs19.
 It provides high-quality RBP binding profiles with strict quality control and uniform peak calling to accurately catalogue the RBP regulome at a single nucleotide resolution.
 It also simultaneously performed expression quantification by RNA-Seq after knocking down various types of RBPs.
-Also, ENCODE also performed quantitative assessment of context and structural binding specificity of many RBPs by Bind-n-Seq experiments [JZ2JL: add Christopher Burge’s reference here].
+Also, ENCODE also performed quantitative assessment of context and structural binding specificity of many RBPs by Bind-n-Seq experiments \cite{24837674].